 This plastic seamless ball comes with 100 balls in one pack and it is the best one for manual and robot practice.

 - Hardness: It has enough hardness as a training ball.
-And being seamless, there are less breaking issues.
+And being seamless, there are fewer breaking issues.

 - Roundness: Roundness is also good.
 But there is a possibility to get some wrong shaped balls in the bulk amount of pack.